 Had the police used common sense, the matter might have been resolved differently.
 There were no allegations of violence or threats of violence, just an argument between a married couple.
 The issuing of the AVO was unnecessary.

-The AVO was withdrawn at Court.
+The AVO was withdrawn at court.
 The wife gave evidence that she held no fears of her husband and did not want the AVO in the first place.

-Nyman Gibson Miralis provides expert advice and representation in all areas of criminal law.
-Contact us if you require assistance.
+Nyman Gibson Miralis provides expert advice and representation in cases involving domestic violence and AVOs.